13 Women-Owned Wineries and Tasting Rooms To Visit

 Sonja and our favorite bottle of hers: The Feminist Party.

 LA native Gill Wagner fell in love with the Santa Barbara countryside – and Peak Ranch, specifically – because of the rolling hills, golden light, and special people who seemed to roam the land.
 When she met her husband, John, they gave up city life, got winemaking certifications and credentials, and pursued their lifelong dream of owning a winery in the country.
 Their Pinot Noir and Chardonnay have won countless awards – every sip is a treat.

 As if you needed another reason to visit Santa Barbara’s wine country, the tasting room is open for reservations and is as stunning as could be.

-We're excited for you to check out these women owned wineries!
-Here's a list and a map that you can save for later:
+We're excited for you to check out these women-owned wineries!
+Have another one we should add?
+Email us at email@example.com.
+Here's a list of our picks and a map that you can save for later: